Vantiq/vantiq-extension-sources/HikVisionSource/README.md

 # Setting Up Your Vantiq Environment<a name="vantiq" id="vantiq"></a>

-An understanding of the VANTIQ Extension Source SDK is assumed.
+An understanding of the Vantiq Extension Source SDK is assumed.
 Please read the [Extension Source README.md](../README.md) for more information.

 In order to incorporate this Extension Source, you will need to create the Source Implementation in the Vantiq system.